-Mrs. Flew P. Murphey, Jr. President
+Mrs. Flew P. Murphey, Jr President

-Mrs. James H. Elliott, Jr. First Vice President
+Mrs. James H. Elliott, Jr First Vice President

-Mrs, James J. Leitch
+Mrs. James J. Leitch

 Miss Melodye Brown Third Vice President

-Mrs. Jerido Ward Chaplain
+Mrs. Jerido Ward

 Mrs. James A. Harvey Recording Secretary

-Mrs. Sterling P. Jones
+Mrs. Sterling P. Jones Corresponding Secretary

-Mrs. Gordon B. Ragan
+Mrs. Gordon B. Ragan Treasurer

 Mrs. James F. Forsyth

 Mrs. Mindy T. Kammeyer Auditor

-The new officers of the 2000-2002 State Officers were in
+The new officers of the 2000-2002 State Officer

-Waite rose to thank Mrs. Summers for a job well done and
+Waite rose to thank Mrs. Summers for a job well done and moved that Mrs. Summers

-be made an Honorary President of the Club to which all r
+be made an Honorary President of the Club to v

-A motion passed to donate a gift of \$50.00 to Meadow
+A motion passed to donate a gift of \$50.00 to Meadow Garden in honor of Mrs.

 Summers.
-She then passed the gavel to Mrs. Murphey what benediction by Mrs. Leitch. no closed the meeting after
+She then passed the gavel to Mrs. Mu

+a benediction by Mrs. Leitch. , ,

+2000 CONTROL OF AND CONTROL CO